-Ministry of Business, Innovation, & Employment (MBIE): MBIE is a super ministry that became an entity on July 1st, 2012.
+Ministry of Business, Innovation, & Employment (MBIE): MBIE is a super ministry that became an entity on July 1, 2012.
 This ministry now contains four former government departments and ministries, which were the Ministry of Science and Innovation; the Ministry of Economic Development; the Department of Labour; and the Department of Building and Housing.

-Within MBIE the former Ministry of Science and Innovation (MSI): Established in 2011 through the merger of two agencies - the Foundation for Research, Science and Technology (FoRST) and the Ministry of Research, Science and Technology (MoRST) - is the lead agency driving science and innovation in New Zealand.
+MBIE encompasses two former science agencies that were merged in 2011: the Foundation for Research, Science and Technology (FoRST) and the Ministry of Research, Science and Technology (MoRST).
+MBIE is now the lead agency driving science and innovation in New Zealand.
 It is tasked with directing knowledge and technology transfer from the science and innovation sector to businesses and other research users.

 One of the key themes running through the biological sciences in New Zealand is "ecological sustainability" - an area that the Science and Innovation agency sees as having increasing importance in the future, especially as it relates to food security.
 In this context, Science and Innovation takes a holistic view incorporating food safety, environmental sustainability, value chain robustness, and traceability.
-Science and Innovation is reportedly agnostic on the technologies that could be developed to meet the challenges it foresees, but at this stage, it is not clear what role Science and Innovation envisages for GE technology in relation to food security and ecological sustainability.
+Science and Innovation is reportedly agnostic on the technologies that could be developed to meet future challenges.
+At this stage, it is not clear what role Science and Innovation envisages for GE technology in relation to food security and ecological sustainability.